 A pivotal two-day conference, with more than 120 participants, was convened to brainstorm the Academy’s program content and physical appearance.
 A Steering Committee of senior County administrators, community leaders, and the Board of Supervisors provided project oversight.

 A ribbon cutting ceremony took place in September 2001, and the first residents walked through the Academy’s doors in October 2001.
-Enrollment has steadily grown and presently, 135 students live and attend school at the Academy, bringing the program to its phase one capacity.
+The Academy has the capacity to serve 184 youth.
+Referrals are received and assessed year-round to determine if the program can best meet the referred youth’s needs.

-Today, four collaborative partners on campus bring a seamless delivery of services to Academy youth, providing residential, academic, work readiness and dependency case management programs and services.
+Four collaborative partners on campus bring a seamless delivery of services to Academy youth, providing residential, academic, work readiness and dependency case management programs and services.
 New Alternatives, Inc., San Diego County Office of Education, San Diego Workforce Partnership and San Diego County HHSA all work together to give youth a well-rounded environment where they can learn, grow, and thrive.
+Since 2001, over 700 foster teens have been placed at the Academy and for many, it is a place they call “home.”